HelpNDoc help file

 You can define the builds that are generated when you publish your documentation.
 These builds are displayed in your build list and can be enabled or disabled at will.
 When a build becomes obsolete, it is possible to remove it from your build list.

-How to enable your publishing outputs in HelpNDoc
+Read More →How to reorder your publishing outputs in HelpNDoc ›

 HelpNDoc gives you the flexibility and control to determine which of your builds are published when you generate documentation.
 When you enable a build, it is generated when you use your build list.
 You also have the option to temporarily disable a build to prevent it from being generated.
 This flexibility permits you to maintain builds in your build list without requiring you to publish them each time you generate documentation.